US buyer's guide · 2026

 Specialist intake (pre-natal, trauma-informed, restorative)

 Per-service intake means each class type can have its own form covering specialist health screening.
-Junocal handles per-service intake natively; Mindbody, Momence, and Walla all support it with more configuration.
+With Junocal, each class type carries its own intake form out of the box; Mindbody, Momence, and Walla all support it with more configuration.

 5. 05